IKNL/PZP-FHIR-R4/STU3/input/pagecontent/data-exchange.md

 The server follows standard FHIR response rules:

-* Success: 200 OK.
+* Success: `200 OK`.
 The response body will contain a Bundle with the matching QuestionnaireResponse resource(s).
+Example QuestionnaireResponse resources are available <a href="QuestionnaireResponse-HendrikHartman-20201001.html">here</a> and <a href="QuestionnaireResponse-HendrikHartman-20221108.html">here</a>.
-* Not Found: 200 OK.
+* Not Found: `200 OK`.
 If there is no completed form for this patient, the server will return an empty Bundle.

-##### Server Response

-Standard FHIR rules apply:

-* Success: `200 OK`.
-The server will return a Bundle containing the matching QuestionnaireResponse resource(s) for the patient.
-* Not Found: If there is no completed form for this patient, the server will return an empty Bundle.